sw-li/playwithJoojoo/README.md

 2. a memory card - pair the same photos of Joojoo
 3. a memory card - find the card with shrimps

+`
+technical challenges resoved in the making
+- smooth mouse mouvement, the drawn object on canvas block the onmousemove listener, which cause the control lagging.
+- images loading for canivore mode, drawImg can't be executed when the images are not yet loaded `

 <br>

 ## Game 1